BLSully/CSharp-Alexa-Interface/README.md

 **Summary**
 ===========
 Collection of classes to make requests from and responses to Amazon's Alexa service easy.
 Uses JSON.NET for (de)serialization Request and Response bodies.
+It's pretty naive right now... no validation of constraints (e.g. response size limits in Cards, etc).

 **Methods**
 =======